MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  A pointer to the header control, used by the list view control.

 ### Remarks
- This member function implements the behavior of the Win32 macro, [ListView_GetHeader](http://msdn.microsoft.com/library/windows/desktop/bb761290), as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function implements the behavior of the Win32 macro, [ListView_GetHeader](http://msdn.microsoft.com/library/windows/desktop/bb761290), as described in the Windows SDK.

 ### Example
   See the example for [CListCtrl::GetColumnOrderArray](#clistctrl__getcolumnorderarray).